LiveIntent/laravel-prometheus-exporter/README.md

 The storage drivers currently supperted are redis, apc, and in-memory.
 You may adjust this value by setting the env `METRICS_STORAGE_DRIVER`.

+The package uses the in-memory driver by default to help you get started, but you should change this as soon as you are ready as it's not useful for much beyond testing.

 You will need the appropriate `pecl` extension installed ([apc](https://pecl.php.net/package/APCU) or [php-redis](https://pecl.php.net/package/redis)).

 If you need to clear the storage, you may do so with: